Our map data

 - Dynamically querying.
 You can use this feature to access your map data's properties right from your vector tileset.

-Mapbox provides three different vector tilesets that you can use in your maps.
+Mapbox provides several different vector tilesets that you can use in your maps.
 Note that not all data included in a tileset exists at every zoom level.
 To keep maps lightweight, Mapbox cartographers have carefully chosen which data should appear at each zoom level.

 Terrain-RGB uses each color channel as a position in a base-256 numbering system, allowing for 16,777,216 unique values.
 We’ve mapped these to 0.1 meter height increments, which gives us the vertical precision necessary for cartographic and 3D applications.